-The Southwest Climate Science Center (SW CSC) is one of eight regional Climate Science Centers under the Department of the Interior (DOI) managed by the U.S. Geological Survey's (USGS) National Climate Change and Wildlife Science Center (NCCWSC).
-The SW CSC is a collaborative partnership between USGS and a consortium of six academic institutions from across the region (University of Arizona; Desert Research Institute; University of California, Davis; University of California, Los Angeles; Scripps Institute of Oceanography; University of Colorado Boulder).
+The Southwest Climate Adaptation Science Center (SW CASC) is one of eight regional Climate Adaptation Science Centers under the Department of the Interior (DOI) managed by the U.S. Geological Survey's (USGS) National Climate Adaptation Science Center (NCASC).
+The SW CASC is a collaborative partnership between USGS and a consortium of seven academic institutions from across the region:

--To foster and support the highest quality climate and biological sciences research by connecting the scientific strengths of the USGS with those of the SWCSC partner institutions.
+-To foster and support the highest quality climate and biological sciences research by connecting the scientific strengths of the USGS with those of the SWCASC partner institutions.

 -To build enduring relationships with stakeholders that enable meaningful collaboration, clear communication, and effective translation of scientific results.

-The science activities undertaken by the SW CSC are informed primarily by the Strategic Science Agenda and the Science Workplans.
-The Strategic Science Agenda articulates general science objectives, staffing needs, and operating principles for the SW CSC over a five-year period that started in 2013.
-The Science Workplans detail the specific research priorities and planned actions for the SW CSC during the funding year.
-The development of the SW CSC’s strategic direction is guided by its Stakeholder Advisory Committee (SAC) which is comprised of representatives from federal and state resource-management agencies and tribes.
+The science activities undertaken by the SW CASC are informed primarily by the Strategic Science Agenda and the Science Workplans.
+The Strategic Science Agenda articulates general science objectives, staffing needs, and operating principles for the SW CASC over a five-year period that started in 2013.
+The Science Workplans detail the specific research priorities and planned actions for the SW CASC during the funding year.
+The development of the SW CASC’s strategic direction is guided by its Stakeholder Advisory Committee (SAC) which is comprised of representatives from federal and state resource-management agencies and tribes.